© 2021 All rights reserved.

 The eyelids play a crucial role in keeping the eyes moist and comfortable.
 It is here that the meibomian glands produce oil that coats the surface of the eye.
 If there is debris along the eyelashes and the margin of the eyelid, this can impede the eyes natural oil production.
 Keeping this area clean goes a long way to keeping your eyes moist and comfortable.
 Using heat or light therapies over several sessions in time can stimulate gland secretion and oil liquefaction, resulting in more stable, moisturizing tears.

 Eyelid dermoexfoliation, also known as an Distal-Ciliary Cleansing System, to remove bacteria, crust and debris from the ends of the eyelashes and lid margins, thereby clearing the meibomian glands to enable increased oil secretions.
 Dysfuntion of the Meibomian glands is the leading cause of dry eye.
-One such device that performs dermoexfoliation and cleansing of the lid margins is the AB Max™ or Blephex devices.
-The former is a patented hand-held instrument that utilizes a spinning micro-sponge to clean the eyelid which can increase meibum oil secretions onto the top layer of the tear film.
+One such device that performs dermoexfoliation and cleansing of the lid margins is the AB Max™ device.
+This patented, hand-held instrument utilizes a spinning micro-sponge to clean the eyelid which can increase meibum oil secretions onto the top layer of the tear film.
 This can increase tear film breakup time (TFBUT) which promotes overall eye comfort due to more stable tears.

 Diet and nutritional supplements can affect the long term health of the eye, vision,comfort and appearance of ocular structures.
 When choosing a supplement, looking at the listed ingredients first is vital to getting a quality product.
 All things are not created equal in this space.
 One must note that the supplements market is not regulated with trial outcomes and strict marketing rules like the pharmaceutical industry.
 Meaning, buyer beware when it comes to supplements.